ADRIANOANIMUS/CadastroPacientes/README.md

 # CadastroPacientes
-CRUD application of patient registration with React App
+CRUD application of patient registration with ReactJS